-TerraForm Power owns and operates a high-quality, diversified renewable power portfolio of solar and wind assets located primarily in the U.S., totaling more than 2,600 megawatts of installed capacity.
-TerraForm Power's goal is to acquire operating solar and wind assets in North America and Western Europe.
-We are sponsored by Brookfield Asset Management Inc., a leading global alternative asset manager with more than \$285 billion of assets under management.
+TerraForm Power owns and operates a high-quality, diversified renewable power portfolio of solar and wind assets located primarily in the U.S., totaling more than 2600 megawatts of installed capacity.
+TerraForm Power has a mandate to acquire operating solar and wind assets in North America and Western Europe.
+It is sponsored by Brookfield Asset Management Inc., a leading global alternative asset manager with more than US \$250 billion of assets under management.